Olives99/Apassra-Kongpanlad/Applications-supporting-CommonMark.md

 - [TextNut](http://www.textnutwriter.com), a full-featured CommonMark editor for Mac.
 - [Pandoc](http://pandoc.org), which converts between a multitude of document formats, now supports CommonMark as both input and output.
 - [Gitit](http://gitit.net), a wiki backed by git and pandoc, supports pages in CommonMark.
-- [ghostwriter](http://wereturtle.github.io/ghostwriter), a full-featured Windows and Linux Markdown editor with support for Pandoc and cmark.
+- [ghostwriter](http://wereturtle.github.io/ghostwriter), a full-featured Windows and Linux Markdown editor with support for Pandoc and mark.
+- [Versatil Markdown](http://versatilapp.com) for macOS, a hypernotebook built around Markdown/CommonMark, with 1Password integration, HTML/CSS support, syntax highlighting, frictionless keyboard flow, smart drag-n-drop insertion, multiple themes, document aliasing, and more.